skoolkid/skoolkit/sphinx/source/commands.rst

                             c = instruction-level comments

-If you need to preserve any elements that control files do not support (such as data definition entries and ASM block directives), consider using :ref:`skool2sft.py` to create a skool file template instead.
+If you need to preserve any elements that control files do not support (such as ASM block directives), consider using :ref:`skool2sft.py` to create a skool file template instead.

 +---------+----------------------------------------------------------------+
 | Version | Changes                                                        |